slint-ui/slint/README.md

 shown on Linux, macOS, Windows, and in Web Browsers (using WebAssembly).
 You can also try out SixtyFPS using our [experimental online editor](https://sixtyfps.io/editor).

-We plan to support the development of this project through commercial licensing and services.
+We plan to support the development of this project through dual-licensing and services.
 We seek feedback from potential customers or users.

 ## Reference